Protect your Survival Cache, Protect Yourself and Your Family

 - Waterproof Containers

 Prevent equipment damage and any food from spoiling by ensuring that your container is sealed to keep moisture at bay.
 Many options add layers of protection such as the use of double zip-lock bags and industrial sealants, as well as other waterproofing products.
+Oxygen absorbers can also be helpful for keeping food and other items you have in storage fresh.

 It’s tile to treat your survival cache as a valuable, and just as you would hide and protect your valuables, you should aim to properly hide your survival cache.
 Since nearly 66% of all burglaries are residential (home) break-ins, and 2 million home burglaries are reported each year in the U.S., you need to consider that the items you’re going to have in there will be valuable (such as firearms).
 Because of that, hiding and protecting this cache is going to be imperative.
 The following locations are typical for hiding or burying survival caches in: